POSSESSION OF JOEL DELANEY

 What hatches from the egg is a grotesquely large baby bird with teeth, which it soon uses to kill nextdoor’s dog, which has previously bitten Tinja; later it turns into her ‘evil twin’, enacting Tinja’s suppressed aggressive impulses – or her mother’s, we can’t necessarily distinguish between the two.
 Thus Tinja’s friend, her rival in the gymnastic arena, is attacked and a baby – the child of Mother’s lover – is threatened.

-There are moments in the film where we are moved to consider the way Tinja’s double relates to ‘objective reality’, and Tinja’s method of feeding her with her own vomit, in the manner of a bird – intersects with familiar adolescent ‘issues’ around body dysmorphia.
+There are moments in the film where we are moved to consider the way Tinja’s double relates to ‘objective reality’, and Tinja’s method of feeding her with her own vomit, in the manner of a bird – echoes the symptoms of anorexia.
 But here there is no need to do more than check in to ‘reality’ every now and again: a world has been created from Mother’s conscious interventions and Tinja’s unconscious ones, and it is sufficient unto itself.

 In the end Mother and Tinja join forces to ‘get rid’ of the intruder, but when Mother stabs Tinja’s double, she kills Tinja instead – the double, nourished by Tinja’s lifeblood, rises up to confront her.
 At which point we understand that after all there has only ever been one Tinja, and that what we are witnessing is the familiar scene of the parent faced with the spectre of their child as a person in their own right.